fervelgo/fervelgo/README.md

 ### Hola hola 👋

 I'm a Full Stack dev and a product person.
-Formerlly oficially a marketer.
-Still think a lot about marketing, unoficcially.
+Former marketer, still think a lot about marketing.

-I've fallen down the crypto rabbit hole.
-There's no going back now 🕳️🐇
+Fallen down the crypto rabbit hole 🕳️🐇

 Bio

 - 🇲🇽 Mexicano.
 - 🇵🇹 Based in Lisbon, for now.
-- 🔭 Currently working on...an exciting new project soon to see the light od day
+- 🔭 Currently working on...an exciting new project soon to see the light of day
 - 🌱 Learning tokenomics, web3, polishing some react and design skills.
 - 🤔 I’m looking for help with DAO governance and product design.
 - 📫 Lets be friends: https://twitter.com/fervelgo